monte-language/monte/docs/source/intro.rst

 Preface to Monte Documentation
 ------------------------------

-We begin with an introduction to practical E programming.
+We begin with an introduction to practical Monte programming.
 Comparisons to Python are frequent, so some understanding of Python is desirable.

 Later sections form the :ref:`spec` and the :ref:`stdlib`.